This Muffuletta Panini has all the elements of the classic New Orleans sandwich, pressed into a cheesy panini and grilled until crisp.

-Put the sandwich together and get it on the hot press.
+Put the sandwich together and get it on a hot panini press.

 Press the lid down and let the sandwich compact and crisp up.

-Once the cheese is melted and the bread is crisp, take the panini off the press and remove to a cutting board.
+Once the cheese is melted and the bread is crisp, take the panini off the press and move to a cutting board.